tomossmith/MS2-MariosPizza/README.md

     *   Bootstrap - Used for layouts, styling and custom components such as navigation bar or modals.
     *   Fontawesome - Used for generating the pizza icon's for the titles.
     *   Google fonts - Used to pull the required fonts into the website.
+    *   Markdown - Used to write up the README file.
+    *   Git - User for Version Control
+    *   GitHub - To host the website repositry.
     *   Tiny PNG - Used to help reduce the filesize of the high quality images
     *   Adobe Photoshop & Illustrator